-I see a lot of people suffering from stress-related illness, or symptoms at least aggravated by stress.
-Research suggests that about two-thirds of the working age population experience moderate to high levels of stress.
+I see a lot of people suffering from stress-related illness, or symptoms aggravated by stress.
+Research suggests that about two-thirds of the working-age population experience moderate to high levels of stress.

-What actually is this ominous stress?
-It is the body’s response to a challenging situation; increasing alertness and energy, and in small amounts at the right time, this can be useful in providing drive and a sense of achievement.
+What is stress?
+It is the body’s response to a challenging situation; increasing alertness and energy.
+So in small amounts at the right time, this can be useful in providing drive and a sense of achievement.

-However, it puts the body into what we call “fight or flight” response; releasing hormones, such as adrenaline and cortisol and increasing our heart rate.
+However, it puts the body into what we call “fight or flight” response; releasing hormones, such as adrenaline and cortisol, increasing our heart rate.
 A body that is put into this mode constantly will eventually start to break down.
 Disease such as adrenal fatigue, a host of metabolic disorders or mental health issues may arise.
-With prolonged stress comes sleeping disorders, anxiety or even an increased risk of cardiovascular disease or diabetes.
+Also, with prolonged stress comes sleeping disorders, anxiety or even an increased risk of cardiovascular disease or diabetes.

 How does all this translate into Chinese medicine?
-To better understand, we have to learn a tiny bit of Chinese medicine basics.
 We talk about 5 elements in Chinese medicine: earth, metal, water, wood and fire.
 The liver is the organ associated with wood and it is the one most assaulted by stress.
-Just like a tree, wood as an element likes to grow in the fresh air and open spaces.
-The liver needs movement like a fish needs water.
+Additionally, the liver needs movement.

 With the constant onslaught of stress and with our lifestyle of prolonged sitting indoors, this organ, that thrives on movement, stagnates.
-Because the liver is responsible for spreading the Qi, the life force, all our bodily energy throughout our body and organs, everything comes to a standstill.
-We cannot cope any more, we cannot function.
+Because the liver is responsible for spreading the Qi, the life force, all our bodily energy throughout our body and organs, comes to a standstill.
+We cannot cope or function anymore.
 That is why sometimes you may get that urge to go for a run.
 I urge you, please go.
-Please take a break.
-Go for a run, go for a walk on the beach or through the trees in the forest.
-Incidentally, the colour of the liver and the wood element is green and so are the trees.
-In this way, going into the forest has a particularly calming effect on you.
+Take a break and go for a run, go for a walk on the beach or through the trees in the bush.
+Incidentally, the colour of the liver and the wood element is green.
+In this way, going into the bush has a particularly calming effect on you.
 The liver connects to the outside world through the eyes and looking at trees can undo a lot of the stagnation and depletion that comes from staring at screens all day long.

 Stress makes the Qi stagnate.
-Unfortunately, once that Qi is not moving smoothly anymore it can start to become reckless and attack other organs, causing havoc with our digestive system; diarrhoea and constipation, bloating and indigestion.
-The Qi that does not move any more cannot move our periods properly any longer and pain ensues; sometimes appearing out of the blue when we have never had any problems before.
+Unfortunately, once that Qi is not moving smoothly anymore it can start to become reckless and attack other organs, causing havoc with our digestive system.
+So diarrhoea and constipation, bloating and indigestion will be experienced.
+The Qi that does not move any more cannot move our periods properly and pain ensues – sometimes appearing out of the blue when we have never had any problems before.
 Many women tell me how their periods are not as painful on holidays.
 When the Qi goes up uncontrollably, high blood pressure, headaches or neck pain can follow.